Toufool/AutoSplit/README.md

 - Linux support is incomplete and we're [looking for contributors](../../issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted"+label%3ALinux+).
   - Incompatible with LiveSplitOne on Linux (see <https://github.com/LiveSplit/LiveSplitOne/issues/1025>)
 - Antivirus false positives.
 Please read <https://github.com/pyinstaller/pyinstaller/blob/develop/.github/ISSUE_TEMPLATE/antivirus.md>
+- The Perceptual Hash Comparison Method similarity may differ by 3.125% on ARM64. (this will be solved eventually, we have to use a fallback method for now)

 ## Resources